dozerokz/solana-vanity-address/README.md

 # solana-vanity-address
 This project will help you to generate cool Solana wallet address

-To run this app you need to install cargo
+To run this app you need to install cargo and use this command

 ```cargo run```